Size of the Problem – Strategies When Everything is a Big Deal

 Get Specific: My Thinking Mistakes

-Kids often make one or two kinds of these most often, so it is helpful to focus in on the ones that are personal to them.
+Kids often make one or two kinds of these, so it is helpful to focus on the ones that are personal to them.

 For example, does your student get stuck on what should happen or what people should be doing (i.e., Rule Thoughts)?
-Or maybe they focus on little negative parts of a situation rather than seeing the big picture (Gloomy Thoughts)?
+Or they could focus on little negative parts of a situation rather than seeing the big picture (Gloomy Thoughts).

 You can write down examples of the kinds of negative thoughts and have the student sort them into thoughts that they relate to and thoughts they don't.

-You could also take previous examples of their big reactions and look at the thinking behind it.
-Then determine what kind of mistakes they they made.
+You could also take previous examples of their significant reactions and look at the thinking behind them.
+Then, determine what kind of mistakes they made.

 The Mistakes Behind Big Reactions

-If students know their thinking mistakes, they can better understand how or why their reaction got so big.
-Once you know them, come up with strategies to challenge those thinking mistakes.
+If students know their thinking mistakes, they can better understand how or why their reactions got so big.
+Once you know them, develop strategies to challenge those thinking mistakes.

 If I'm prone to Rule Thoughts, I might use self-talk to remind myself that it is not my job to police everybody.

-Strategies like positive self-talk or 3 questions are great tools for students to practice.
+Strategies like positive self-talk or three questions are great tools for students to practice.

 This post has 9 positive thinking strategies students can use to challenge negative thinking.